 Twins develop when one zygote – a fertilized egg – splits into two parts, forming identical twins, or when two eggs are released and fertilized separately, resulting in fraternal twins.
 Twin pregnancies are full of new challenges and fascinating facts that make them different from singleton pregnancies in more ways than one.

-Let’s take a closer look at four fascinating things that take place during twin pregnancies.
+Let’s take a closer look at four fascinating things that take place for twins in utero.